 - Abnormal motility of stomach: slow, rapid, or irregular stomach motility.

 - Visceral hypersensitivity: lower thresholds to pain in your stomach.
 You feel pain when food starts to stretch your stomach or duodenum.

-- H. pylori infection: some studies links h pylori infection (a stomach bug) to functional dyspepsia.
+- H. pylori infection: some studies link h pylori infection (a stomach bug) to functional dyspepsia.

 - Altered gut microbiome: alternation in the beneficial micro-organisms inside your intestines and stomach.

-- Psychological factors: Stress, anxiety, depressive disorders can result in dyspepsia.
+- Psychological factors: Stress, anxiety, and depressive disorders can result in dyspepsia.

 Anxiety-related functional dyspepsia pain feels like fullness after eating is the main feature of functional dyspepsia (Indigestion).

 According to ROME IV criteria for diagnosing functional dyspepsia, the presence of one or more of the following symptoms (after excluding the organic diseases of your gut) indicates FD.